not-quite-vacation/blog/blog/content/post/killin-it/index.md

 Sorry, you can not play videos.
 Try chrome or firefox.
 </video>

-After a good nights sleep in Aberfoyle, we had a nice breakfast at the B&B then headed off for our next destination, Strathyre.
+After a good night's sleep in Aberfoyle, we had a nice breakfast at the B&B then headed off for our next destination, Strathyre.
 The first part of the day was really tough.
-There were was a long, steep hill right off the bat.
+There was a long, steep hill right off the bat.
 The path then switched from paved to dirt.
 The trail weaved through the forest avoiding the highway.
 There were many pretty waterfalls and lakes along the way.
 We stopped and took lots of pictures.
 The hills